-en the cage pack and transfer the gel into the lid of the cage.
+Open the cage pack and transfer the gel into the lid of the cage.

-lubricant, such as K-Y Jelly[®], onto the Place a small bolus of a waterbased bite block.
-Position the device facing towards the chin of the patient.
-The patient should be in the 'sniffing the morning air'
+lubricant, such as K-Y Jelly[®], onto the Place a small bolus of a waterbased middle of the smooth surface of the cage pack ready for use.